 Step 1: Product Compliance

 Ensure that your product complies with food safety, food quality and regulations.
 It is crucial to observe the laws of the country where the product is manufactured and the intended destination.

 Under regulatory requirements, you will need to observe all relevant laws.
-These could include, as an example, laws guiding the processing of the product, additives, or labelling.
+These could include, an example, laws guiding the processing of the product, additives, or labelling.
 A practical example would be the declaration of allergens on labels.

 Step 2: Food Premises and Process Compliance

 All food premises and processes need to comply with Government Food Laws and Regulations.
 This is to ensure all food, including beverages, is safe for human consumption and will not cause any harm to consumers.

 - Find out which Food Laws and Regulations apply to your business.